Hertz039668/burmatown-app/README.md

 - Debounced batch for `recordUserAction` (still per-event fire-and-forget).
 - Remove legacy placeholder test file if filesystem duplication no longer an issue.

-## Step-by-step: Backend + Deploy
+## Backend Integration & Local → Production Flow

-Use these steps to wire the backend, test locally, and deploy to Netlify using the existing GitHub Actions workflow.
+Use these steps to wire backend, test locally, then rely on Netlify native build.

 ### 1) Confirm backend URL for each environment